NikaXucishvili/Portfolio/README.md

 # Nikoloz Khutsishvili — Portfolio

-> Personal portfolio of a Junior DevOps Engineer & Front-End Developer based in Tbilisi, Georgia.

-Live site: *coming soon* · [GitHub](https://github.com/NikaXucishvili) · [LinkedIn](https://linkedin.com/in/nika-khutsishvili-a5a4a3235)

----

 ## What's Inside

 A fully responsive, single-page portfolio built to showcase DevOps projects, frontend skills, and professional background.
 Designed with a dark theme, smooth scroll animations, and a clean component architecture.